ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 <% cache "post-#{@post.id}", @post.updated_at.to_i do %>
 ```

-Now we can see we have a new cache key that's dependent on the objects
+Now we can see we have a new cache key that's dependent on the object's
-timestamps.
+timestamp.
 Check out the rails log:

 ```
 Exist fragment? views/post-2/1304291241 (0.5ms)